LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 ## Little bit more complicated UI

-I made this UI on desktop, this is just UI and there is no feature.
+I made this UI on desktop, this is just an UI and there is no feature.
 It was inspired by [this dribble](https://dribbble.com/shots/14511340-Landing-UI/attachments/6197391?mode=media).

 ![](/assets/img/compose-desktop.png)